silvest/HEPfit/Packaging/etc/README.md

 ---------
   * doc/          - directory containing information about SusyFit
   * examples-src/ - directory containing well commented example programs
-  * INSTALL       - information about how to install SusyFit on your system
+  * INSTALL.md    - information about how to install SusyFit on your system
   * README.md     - basic information about SusyFit (this file)

 Files for building SusyFit: